-For more information about graduation evaluations, please contact the evaluations office at (253) 964-6678 or by email at evaluations@ pierce.ctc.edu.
+For more information about graduation evaluations, please contact the evaluations office at (253) 964-6678 or by email at evaluations@pierce.ctc.edu.

 Students attending the Military Program can find the deadline dates for submitting Degree and Diploma Applications on the Pierce College Military Program website at www.pierce.ctc.edu/military.
-Students completing degrees from the Military Program at Joint Base Lewis-McChord will be invited to attend the graduation ceremony sponsored by Army Education Services; invitations are sent by email.
+Students completing degrees will be invited to attend the graduation ceremony sponsored by Army Education Services; invitations are sent by email.
 Students are encouraged to also attend the Pierce College graduation ceremony in June each year.
-Please see Commencement Ceremony section for more information.